Which of the following best describes the primary characteristic ... | Channels for Pearson+

 Understand the question: The problem is asking for the primary characteristic that distinguishes living organisms from non-living matter.
 This requires identifying a fundamental property unique to living organisms.

-Analyze the options: Evaluate each option to determine if it is a defining characteristic of life.
-For example, the presence of carbon atoms is not exclusive to living organisms, as many non-living substances also contain carbon.
+Analyze each option: (1) 'Presence of carbon atoms' is not exclusive to living organisms, as many non-living substances also contain carbon.
+(2) 'Ability to conduct electricity' is not a defining feature of life, as non-living materials like metals can conduct electricity.
+(3) 'Existence in a liquid environment' is a condition for life but not a defining characteristic.
+(4) 'Ability to reproduce and undergo evolution' is a unique and universal feature of living organisms.

-Focus on the correct concept: The ability to reproduce and undergo evolution is a hallmark of life.
-Reproduction ensures the continuation of a species, and evolution allows populations to adapt to their environment over generations.
+Focus on the correct answer: The ability to reproduce and undergo evolution is a hallmark of life because it allows organisms to pass on genetic information and adapt to their environment over generations, which non-living matter cannot do.

-Eliminate incorrect options: Existence in a liquid environment and the ability to move spontaneously are not universal characteristics of all living organisms.
-For instance, some organisms do not move, and some can survive in non-liquid environments.

-Conclude: The ability to reproduce and undergo evolution is the most fundamental characteristic that distinguishes living organisms from non-living matter, as it is essential for the perpetuation and adaptation of life.
+Conclude: The correct answer is 'Ability to reproduce and undergo evolution,' as it is the primary characteristic that distinguishes living organisms from non-living matter.

 Watch next